uros76/Controllino-with-Homeassistant/cloning.md

 - Check miner version on dashboard.
 If everything went well on first boot your miner needs to be the latest.
 On 15.8. date the latest verion was 2022.08.02.0

 During first bootup there are multiple files edited with your hotspot details.
 Your controllino should boot up and work just fine.
 Image is created from my controllino in August which had 2022.08.02.0 miner and 1.3.7 dashboard version.

+I appreciate any support of my work.
+If you feel thankful you can buy me a virtual beer trasnsering symbolic HNT amount to my helium wallet: 13j9f1yRNSpjWBmXG1bdUgABRvdiZuHDeZCdCD9cYS8rTFycZsx